Electroplating on Zinc or Zinc Die-Cast

 Cleaning / Degreasing

-Purpose: Removal of oils, greases, and other contaminants.
+Purpose: Removal of grease, oils, and other contaminants.

-Notes: Use suitable (mild) cleaners, since zinc can be attacked in strongly alkaline solutions.
-Typically done in an immersion bath, possibly supported by ultrasound or spray cleaning. -
+Notes: Use suitable (mild) cleaners, as zinc can be attacked in strongly alkaline media.
+Usually an immersion bath process, possibly supported by ultrasonic or spray cleaning. -

 Rinsing

-Purpose: Removal of residual cleaners to avoid carry-over into subsequent baths.
+Purpose: Removal of cleaner residues to avoid contamination of subsequent baths.

-Tip: Multi-stage rinsing (cold or warm water) is often useful to thoroughly cleanse the surface. -
+Tip: Multi-stage rinsing (cold or warm water) is often advisable to thoroughly clean the surface. -

 Light Pickling / Activation (Conditioner)